cannoahgkt/tiktok-sentiment-analyzer/GITHUB_SETUP.md

 - **License**: MIT

 ## ✅ Your Repository is Ready!
-All files have been cleaned of personal/UK job market references and are ready for public deployment.
+All files have been cleaned and are ready for public deployment on Streamlit Cloud.

 ## 🚀 Live Demo Features
 - Real-time API simulation